VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/getting-started/welcome.md

 ## Quick Example

-Here's a typical workflow with nbutils:
+Here's a typical workflow with nbctl:

 ```bash
 # Work on your notebook in Jupyter